 The inspirational Brazilian quickly returned to action at ONE: LEGENDS OF THE WORLD in Manila, Philippines, this past November, and successfully defended his title against local favorite and then-undefeated contender Danny Kingad.

 After catching one of Kingad’s wushu kicks, “Mikinho” brought his rival to the ground.
-When the Filipino tried to escape, Moraes wrapped around his body, cleverly set up the rear-naked choke, and forced the tap with 15 seconds left in the opening round.
+When the Filipino tried to escape, Moraes expertly coiled around his body, cleverly set up the rear-naked choke, and forced the tap with 15 seconds left in the opening round.

 “This night was amazing for me,” the flyweight world titleholder said, following his big win.
 “Danny, you have a big future, but now is my time.”

 It certainly is Moraes’ time to shine right now.
-The Brazilian closed out 2017 on a high note, and will carry that momentum with him into the new year.
-He is practicing what he preaches, making the most of every opportunity, and leading by example.
-Reclaiming his crown was a personal victory, but the story does not end there.
+The Brazilian closed out 2017 on a high note, and is carrying that momentum with him into 2018.

-Persistent hard work in spite of his achievements is what will keep him at the top, and his daily grind is what everybody in the world could stand to learn and benefit from – an unrelenting work ethic.
+However, he needs to continue putting in persistent hard work.
+That is what will keep him at the top, and his unrelenting work ethic is something that everybody in the world could stand to learn and benefit from.